 IDB's program women entrepreneurshipBanking (weB) facilitates access to financial and non-financial services (training, mentoring, networking) for women-led businesses in LAC through advisory services and invesments into financial intermediaries.
-It has supported 19 banks in 12 countries, approving nearly \$800 million in investments and \$5 million in technical assistance, to develop and market products and services for women-led MSMEs.
+To date, it has supported 20 banks in 12 countries, approving nearly US\$800 million in investments and US\$5 million in technical assistance, to develop and market products and services for women-led MSMEs.
 The banks which are participating in the program are making impressive advancements serving their female customers.